Black Friday Code: DIGEST35

 But to properly confirm an AIG diagnosis, your doctor may order a biopsy of the fundus (top part of the stomach) and possibly of the antrum (bottom part of the stomach)—also known as an antral biopsy.

-A study of 266 anonymous volunteers found that those with intestinal permeability had higher levels of self-attacking antibodies than those with a healthy gut lining.
+A study of 266 volunteers found that those with increased intestinal permeability had higher levels of self-attacking antibodies than those with a healthy gut lining.
 Self-attacking antibodies related to intestinal tight junctions were strongly linked to those found in autoimmune diseases, including AIG 12

 This and other evidence suggest that a leaky gut may contribute to the development of autoimmune conditions, including AIG, type-1 diabetes, multiple sclerosis, and Crohn’s disease.